joemaidman/tic-tac-toe/README.md

 # Tic Tac Toe Tech Test
 This project implements the logic behind a game of tic tac toe with javascript and Node.js.
-Users are able to `Withdraw` and Deposit amounts from their Account as well as view a list of transactions.
-The application interface is served via the node REPL using the command line interface.

 ```
 # # # # # # # # # # # # # # # # # # # # #